playbenny/benny/README.md

 - the vst plugin editor is rudimentary for now.. the idea is to pick a plugin, choose which parameters you want in the sidebar ui, assign them to up to 4 rows, press add..
     - KNOWN ISSUE if you only have 1 group a bug slightly corrupts the file. manually edit the .json files the vst editor spits out into the audio_blocks folder, look for the junk at the end of the 'groups' section and delete it.
     - KNOWN ISSUE you can't load a vst's config and edit it, you just have to do it again if you change your mind how you want the parameters organised
-    - KNOWN ISSUE on windows sometimes max pretends not to be able to find your plugins. the simplest solution is put them all in C:\Program Files\VSTPlugins
+    - KNOWN ISSUE on windows max sometimes can't find your plugins. the simplest solution is put them all in C:\Program Files\VSTPlugins
-- all the visual/ui preferences are in config.json, but to override them without the next update reverting them copy any entries you want to change the value of over to userconfig.json.
+- all the visual/ui preferences are in config.json. this gets overwritten when you update the software, so if you want to change a setting copy the relevant entry you want to change the value of over to userconfig.json.

 temporary limits
 ----------------